 1. Open Excel 2010.

 2. Within the Data tab, click the Get External Data button.
-An initial pop up menu will display, showing “From Access,” “From Web,” “From Other Sources,” and “Existing Connections.”
-Click the “From Other Sources” button.
+An initial pop-up menu will appear, showing From Access, From Web, From Other Sources, and Existing Connections.
+Click the From Other Sources button.
+(See Figure 10.23.)

-Figure 10.23: Getting External Data [10-23-getExternalData.tif]
+Figure 10.23 Getting External Data [10-23-getExternalData.tif]

 As you can see, you have many options for external data sources.
-Each of them have different characteristics and settings, and will have corresponding dialogs to control those settings.
-Some of them may involve building queries appropriate to the data source.
-Exploring them all is beyond the scope of this tutorial.
-We’ll use “From Analysis Services” for our example, as that has been the source of data for the rest of our Excel reporting presentation.
+Each of them has different characteristics and settings and will have corresponding dialogs to control those settings.
+Some may involve building queries appropriate to the data source.
+Exploring them all is beyond the scope of this book.
+We’ll use From Analysis Services for our example, as that has been the source of data for the rest of our Excel reporting presentation.

-Figure 10.24: SQL Connection Wizard [10-24-connectionWiz1.tif]
+3. Enter the name of the server that contains the cubes.
+Normally Use Windows Authentication is the preferred option, but select and enter a user name and password if that is your company’s preference.
+Click Next (see Figure 10.24).

-3. Enter the name of the Server that contains the cubes.
-Normally “Use Windows Authentication” would be the preferred option, but select and enter a user name and password if that is your company’s preference.
-Click Next.
+Figure 10.24 SQL Connection Wizard [10-24-connectionWiz1.tif]

-4. There may be several Analysis Services DBs on the server.
+4. There may be several Analysis Services databases on the server.
 Choose the appropriate one.
-A list of Cubes associated with the selected DB should display.
-Choose the appropriate cube and click Next.
+A list of cubes associated with the selected database should display.
+Choose the appropriate cube and click Next (see Figure 10.25).

-Figure 10.25: Database Connection [10-25-connectionWiz2.tif]
+Figure 10.25 Database Connection [10-25-connectionWiz2.tif]

-5. Optionally override the File Name and Friendly Name, and enter a description to help others understand what the connection points to, and how it might be used.
+5. Optionally override the file name and friendly name, and enter a description to help others understand what the connection points to and how it might be used.

-a. type="note"
+type="note"

-By default, the new .odc file is stored on your computer under “My Data Sources”.
+By default, the new .odc file is stored on your computer under My Data Sources.

-If you’re always going run spreadsheets that use this connection from your computer you can leave that.
-However if you want to share those spreadsheets, you should use a data connection file that will need to be stored in a trusted Data Connection library on SharePoint.
-Use the “Browse…” button to navigate to the appropriate Data Connection library.
+If you’re always going run spreadsheets that use this connection from your computer, you can leave that.
+However, if you want to share those spreadsheets, you should use a data connection file that will need to be stored in a trusted Data Connection Library on SharePoint.
+Use the Browse… button to navigate to the appropriate Data Connection Library (see Figure 10.26).
 These connection files can be reused.

-Figure 10.26: Save Data Connection [10-26-connectionWiz3.tif]
+Figure 10.26 Save Data Connection [10-26-connectionWiz3.tif]

 6. Click Finish.

 Note that in this case we’ve named an entire cube.
 If you had selected SQL Server as a data source, it would have led you down a path to select a table.
-Frequently, queries to SQL need to involve multiple tables, and should include some filtering on rows and columns to cut down on overhead.
-Should this be the kind of functionality you need, you might want to look into the Microsoft Query Wizard (available via “From Other Sources”).
-It’s not the friendliest wizard, so if that doesn’t work out you might consider consulting with your local SQL Super User or IT Applications Developer to help you tune up the query or create a View that you can select directly.
+Frequently, queries to SQL involve multiple tables and should include some filtering on rows and columns to cut down on overhead.
+Should this be the kind of functionality you need, you might want to look into the Microsoft Query Wizard (available via From Other Sources).
+It’s not the friendliest wizard, so if that doesn’t work out, you might consider consulting with your local SQL super user or IT applications developer to help you tune up the query or create a view that you can select directly.